-Punta Gorda/Englewood Beach attracts travelers from around the world seeking unique nature and wildlife viewing opportunities.
-Our location along the Gulf of Mexico means there are many chances to encounter a few of the over 15,000 species of marine wildlife that call the gulf waters home, including five of the world's seven-known sea turtle species.
+Travelers from around the world find many unique nature and wildlife viewing opportunities in Punta Gorda/Englewood Beach, and one of the most unique is the chance to encounter sea turtles.
+There are over 15,000 species of marine wildlife that call the gulf waters home, and this includes five of the world's seven-known sea turtle species.

 Fascinating Sea Turtle Facts